ACROSS-Lab/GAMA-Code-Generator/README.md

 [![🚀**Little Demo with GAMAChatbot**](https://github.com/ACROSS-Lab/GAMA-Code-Generator/blob/main/assets/DemoGAMABOT.png)](https://www.youtube.com/watch?v=7m-WpGrlJ0U)

 --------
-## Overview
+## 1. Overview
-Meet GAMA-GPT, a text-to-code model specifically engineered to produce high-quality GAML code snippets in response to user input prompts.
+Meet GAMA-GPT, a chatbot built from text-to-code model specifically engineered to produce high-quality GAML code snippets in response to user input prompts.

 Derived from Mistral-Instruct-v2.0 and fine-tuned for optimal performance, this model boasts a rapid response time, typically returning a question in under 3 seconds.
 Notably, GAMA-GPT surpasses other widely-known AI tools like ChatGPT, POE, Gemini, BingAI, and StarCoder in the quality of GAML code it generates.

-## Purpose
+## 2. Purpose
-This project **_aims to create a text-to-code model designed specifically for generating GAML language in response to user questions_**.
+This project **_aims to create a text-to-code model designed specifically for generating GAML language in response to user questions and a friendly interface for users_**.

 Inspired by ChatGPT and other prominent AI tools, its objective is to facilitate the generation of code snippets tailored to the GAML language. **_This model strives to enhance the learning experience for newcomers to GAML programming by providing intuitive assistance._** Additionally, for users seeking to utilize GAML for their tasks without delving deeply into programming, this model offers a helpful solution for generating code.